 maximum amount of auction capacity that may be provided by the combination of system-backed capacity import resources and generator-backed capacity import resources.
-When this constraint is binding it will not determine the capacity auction clearing price, and
+When this constraint is binding it will not determine the capacity auction clearing price, and;

 maximum amount of auction capacity that may be provided by all system-backed capacity import resources or generator-backed capacity import resources at each external interface.
 When this constraint is binding it will not determine the zonal capacity auction clearing price or zone group capacity auction clearing price.
-External interfaces not listed in the pre-auction report indicate that they border upon a jurisdiction where there is no associated agreement between the relevant balancing authorities.

 System-backed capacity import resources and generator-backed capacity import resources will be subject to the capacity auction zonal constraints in the external interface’s bordering electrical zone, as described in Section 2.6.
-As such, there will be no price separation for either system-backed capacity import resources or generator-backed capacity import resources, and the resources located within Ontario’s electrical zone the interface borders.
+As such, there will be no price separation for either system-backed capacity import resources or generator-backed capacity import resources, and the capacity auction resources located within Ontario’s electrical zone the interface borders.
 The IESO shall publish capacity import constraints in the pre-auction report.

 – End of Section -